alecramsay/T/docs/index.md

 first(10)
 ```

-- Load a CSV file of census data with 2666 rows with 57 columns,
+- Load a CSV file of census data with lots of rows (2,666) and columns (57),
 - Keep only the geoid and total population columns,
 - Renames the total population to something shorter,
 - Sorts the rows by total population in descending order, and